-Conflict of Interest & Confidentiality Political Activity:
+Conflict of Interest & Confidentiality

+Political Activity:

-- a) AHS is a politically neutral organization and does not support or endorse any political party or candidate at any level of government; - b) The Councils are public bodies and an extension of AHS.
-Members representing Council inperson, on social media, or in any other setting are to remain non-partisan; and - c) The AHS Political Activity policy recognizes the personal right of AHS representatives to participate in political activities.
+- a.
+AHS is a politically neutral organization and does not support or endorse any political party or candidate at any level of government. - b.
+Council is a public body and an extension of AHS.
+Members representing Council in-person, on social media, or in any other setting are to remain non-partisan. - c.
+The AHS Political Activity policy recognizes the personal right of AHS representatives to participate in political activities.
 Council members participating in political activities shall not do so as Council or AHS representatives.
 For example, individuals participating in an electoral campaign or publicly endorsing a political candidate shall do so as individual citizens and refrain from using their membership on Council to further a political outcome.